 DMARC failure can lead to email authentication issues, potential delivery problems, and an increased risk of phishing attacks.
 Understanding these causes and implementing proper configurations and authentication measures can help improve DMARC compliance and enhance email security.

 Common reasons for DMARC fail can include alignment failures, sending source misalignment, problems with your DKIM signature, forwarded emails, etc. Let’s explore each of these in detail:

 DMARC makes use of domain alignment to authenticate your emails.
 This means that DMARC verifies whether the domain mentioned in the From address (in the visible header) is authentic by matching it against the domain mentioned in the hidden Return-path header (for SPF) and DKIM signature header (for DKIM).
-If either matches, the email passes DMARC, or else DMARC fails.
+If either is a match, the email passes DMARC, else it leads to DMARC fail.

 Hence, if your emails are failing DMARC it can be a case of domain misalignment.
 That is neither SPF nor DKIM identifiers are aligning and the email is appearing to be sent from an unauthorized source.
-This however is just one of the reasons why is DMARC failing.
+This however is just one of the reasons for DMARC failure.

 DMARC Alignment Mode

-Your protocol alignment mode also plays a huge role in your messages passing or failing DMARC.
+Your protocol alignment mode can also lead to DMARC fail.
 You can choose from the following alignment modes for SPF authentication:

 - Relaxed: This signifies that if the domain in the Return-path header and the domain in the From header is simply an organizational match, even then SPF will pass.